 We also offer transition support sessions to help you to prepare for starting at university.
 This includes campus tours, familiarisation with university computer systems and helping you arrange further support.
 Support is also available for students going on placement.

 Accessing practical support sessions

-You must be referred by a member of staff in order to access these sessions.
-To be referred to inclusive support, you should contact a member of Student Support Services who will talk to you about the support you can access.
+You must be referred by a member of staff to get this support.
+To be referred, you should contact a member of Student Support Services who will talk to you about the support you can access.
 The following staff can refer you:

 student support adviser